Lissy93/dashy/docs/privacy.md

 ### Authentication

-Dashy supports both basic auth, as well as server-based SSO using Keycloak or any OIDC provider.
+Dashy supports built-in auth, server-based SSO using Keycloak or any OIDC provider, and header-based authentication for reverse proxy setups.
 Full details of which, along with alternate authentication methods can be found in the [Authentication Docs](/docs/authentication.md).
 If your dashboard is exposed to the internet and/ or contains any sensitive info it is strongly recommended to configure access control with Keycloak, OIDC, or another server-side method.

 ### Configuration Lockdown